theRAPTLab/gsgo/docs/00-dev-log.md

 * also comment-out the `ts-loader` test, since babel will be handling it all now
 * in `.babelrc`, add  ` "@babel/preset-typescript"` to end of presets.

+### Digging into X-GEMSTEP-GUI

+First looking at the data structures.

+## OCT 13 TUE - Next Steps on the GUI Integration

+There's two things I want to do initially:

+1. Figure of it it's possible to actually connect the current X-GUI to the script engine.
+It might be doable if we write replacements in the script engine.
+2. Think of how I will actually save agent templates and agent instances, because this will be the structured data that the script engine ultimately has to read.
+I'd like to simplify the highly-coupled elements of the database structure and eliminate as many id-based operations needed to render the UI and instead make use of initial constraints to implicitly define scope.

+I'll probably start with 2 first, and then maybe do the TAB SYSTEM afterwards.
+I think 2 is going to be the bottleneck for moving forward.

+### Define Concepts

+There are some concepts to nail down their definitions in the database too, so they conform to the internal script engine naming, which itself is strongly bound to the GEM-STEP specifications that were laid out.

+* There are only 4 main kinds of object in the system: Agent, Property, Variable, and Feature.
+* Then there are two main kinds of context specifiers in WHEN conditions for agents: the TWO AGENT version and the SINGLE AGENT version.
+These limit what you can choose for follow-up filtering conditions on the left-side of the expression, though you can refer to agentsets of instances and individual instances I think.
+* Then there are the global built-in time and simulation conditions.

+Every one of the 4 main kinds of object in the system can expose its properties and methods, so these are what are used to populate dropdowns based on what the scoping object is.
+Then the selected dropdown object provides the next set of dropdowns, and so on.

+### Prototype Advanced Visual Representations

+I'd like to also design a representation of a real expression (as in algebraic) layout, though I don't think we can deliver this by December.
+It would be nice to know what it looks like.
+The minimum is how to represent parenthesis.

+* [ ] how to save agent templates as a serializable format
+* [ ] how to represent agent templates as a block-editable UI structure
+* [ ] make a list of all the statement types in Whimsical
+  * [ ] assignment
+  * [ ] comparison
+  * [ ] event
+  * [ ] method invocation
+  * [ ] arithmetic expression
+  * [ ] code block
+* [ ] make a list of all the SMObjects that can define the lead of something

+#### LATE NIGHT KICKOFF

+the question is where to put the script controller.
+Maybe somewhere in sim?

+* [x] script...we need to figure some stuff out with the plan so switch to paper
+* [x] in `converter` we're prototyping data structures...first
+* [x] basic compiler pattern for defTemplate and defProp
+* [ ]

 ---